aspose-cells/Aspose.Cells-API-References/english/cpp/aspose.cells.pivot/pivottable/getdatafield/_index.md

 ## PivotTable::GetDataField method

 Gets a [PivotField](../../pivotfield/) object that represents all the data fields in a [PivotTable](../).
-Read-only.It would be init only when there are two or more data fields in the DataPiovtFiels.
-It only use to add DataPivotField to the [PivotTable](../) row/column area .
-Default is in row area.
+Read-only.
+It would only be created when there are two or more data fields in the Data region.
+Defaultly it is in row region.
+You can drag it to the row/column region with [PivotTable.AddFieldToArea()](../addfieldtoarea/) method .

 ```cpp
 PivotField Aspose::Cells::Pivot::PivotTable::GetDataField()